 The Crouch Line, the locally built narrow gauge railroad that brought Robinson and his group of Pierre travelers to Hisega, carried cargo and passengers from Rapid City to Mystic.
-Because it followed such a twisting, winding, and scenic route through the Black Hills, it became a tourism attraction in and of itself.
+Because it followed such a twisting, winding, and scenic route through the Black Hills, it became a tourist attraction in and of itself.
 Locals and sightseeing travelers alike enjoyed riding the Crouch Line and seeing the beauty of the region pass before their eyes.
 On its route the train passed directly in front of the lodge, which became a popular stop along the way.
-This gave travelers an easy way to pay the Pierre Lodge a visit, bringing guests from both near and far who enjoyed hiking, fishing, and relaxing in the cool air near the creek.
+This made it easy for travelers to pay the Pierre Lodge a visit, bringing guests from both near and far who enjoyed hiking, fishing, and relaxing in the cool air near the creek.

-Held by the Pierre group until 1929, Carl and Jessie Sanders leased and later purchased the property.
-They renamed the lodge Triangle I, and operated it as a popular tourist destination for those seeking a western experience.
-Lodging, meals, marshmallow roasts, horseback riding and dancing were all part of the fun for the groups who stayed a week and toured the Black Hills.
+The Pierre group help the property until 1929, then Carl and Jessie Sanders leased and later purchased the property.
+They renamed the lodge The Triangle I, and operated it as a popular tourist destination for those seeking a western experience.
+Lodging, meals, marshmallow roasts, horseback riding, and dancing were all part of the fun for the groups who stayed a week and toured the Black Hills.